TumbleOwlee/env-setup/README.md

 # Install PowerShell profile that provides the aliases for all functions
 curl https://raw.githubusercontent.com/TumbleOwlee/env-setup/main/Windows/Documents/WindowsPowerShell/profile.ps1 -o $home\Documents\WindowsPowerShell\profile.ps1
 ```

+If your work system has some more restriction in place (e.g. your home directory is on a network drive), the PowerShell script may not load at all.
+A quick and dirty solution for that is to place the `profile.ps1` in `C:\Windows\System32\WindowsPowerShell\v1.0` instead of `%USERPROFILE%\Documents\PowerShell`.

 ## Using Bash

 The provided setup installs `fish` as the default shell.
 But if you're using other hosts - where you are unable to install/use `fish` - you can get the same shell prompt by adding the following code into your `~/.bashrc`.